More than 200 people came together recently to celebrate the success of a pilot project aimed at getting more people in Burngreave physically active.

 Green City Action

-Project is to support BAME women who are experiencing food poverty, health issues, social isolation, language barriers and lacking pre-employability skills such as confidence.
+Project is to support women from diverse communities who are experiencing food poverty, health issues, social isolation, language barriers and lacking pre-employability skills such as confidence.
 The project will provide one drop-in yoga session per week at Abbeyfield Park House.

 Safiya Saeed, Project Officer for Active Burngreave, has been at the heart of the pilots success.
 “It took a long time for the community to be heard and in control,” said Safiya.

 “Active Burngreave is really empowering individuals, groups and organisations within the community.